ocdqblog/Vertica/Demo-BRS-03/README.md

 (Its data profiling results come from: https://github.com/ocdqblog/Vertica/blob/main/csv/BRS_2016_2021_profile.csv)

+The data represents 6 years (2016-2021) of Boston Red Sox regular season baseball game results.

+The SQL files above (named in order of execution) contain the queries and results that will walk you through the demo.

+This demo is intended to provide a simple introduction to the following machine learning key concepts:
+(1) The need to one-hot-encode categorical values in a predictor column (2) Logistic Regression classification can return a probability instead of a class (3) Depending on what you are trying to achieve, you do not need to use machine learning

 The one-hot-encoded data: https://github.com/ocdqblog/Vertica/blob/main/csv/BRS_2016_2021_encoded.csv

 The output data: https://github.com/ocdqblog/Vertica/blob/main/csv/BRS_2016_2021_output.csv

-The SQL files above (named in order of execution) contain the queries and results that will walk you through the demo.

-This demo is intended to provide a simple introduction to machine learning models for classification using SQL.

-To Learn More about the Vertica Machine Learning Classification Algorithms used in this demo, check out the Vertica documentation: https://www.vertica.com/docs/11.1.x/HTML/Content/Authoring/AnalyzingData/MachineLearning/ClassificationAlgorithms.htm?tocpath=Analyzing%20Data%7CMachine%20Learning%20for%20Predictive%20Analytics%7CClassification%20Algorithms
+To Learn More about the Vertica In-Database Machine Learning for Predictive Analytics, check out the Vertica documentation: https://www.vertica.com/docs/11.1.x/HTML/Content/Authoring/AnalyzingData/MachineLearning/MachineLearning.htm?tocpath=Analyzing%20Data%7CMachine%20Learning%20for%20Predictive%20Analytics

 Check out the Vertica GitHub for more awesome repositories: https://github.com/vertica